Zeyu-Li/unity-user-guide/README.md

 <a name="5a"></a>

-#### 	5a General
+### 	5a General

-3D, it's where we live.
 Good for you for deciding to go 3D.
-Before we go any further, it is not recommended that you start off with a 3D project if you just started game design.
+Before we go any further, it is not recommended that you start off with a 3D project if you are just starting out doing game design.
 Furthermore, it is recommended that you start with the previous 2D tutorial because some of the concepts and components will be similar or exact.

 To start a 3D project, press **New** and select 3D on the pop-up screen and use the desired directory (or follow my cloning [guide](#guide) so to not start from starch).
 This may take some time, but after Unity finishes installing itself, we can get started.
 Now let's make a 3D game!

-\* Note this tutorial (3D) follows this [repo](https://github.com/Zeyu-Li/Unity-Template-3D-2019_3):

 When you start off, you will be brought up to a scene consisting of a directional light (which is like a ray/sun light) and a Camera

+\* Note this tutorial (3D) follows this repo: https://github.com/Zeyu-Li/Unity-Tutorial-3D

 <a name="5b"></a>

-#### 	5b 3D Models & Bodies
+### 	5b 3D Models & Bodies

-**Resources**
+#### Resources

 Before we get to 3D bodies in Unity, it is necessary to get 3D models.
 Unity is not build to be a 3D modeling software, so 3D objects should be created in 3D programs or imported from 3D libraries.
 Therefore, I will recommend some free software and libraries

-**Software**

-Free
+<a name="software"></a>

+#### Software

+**Free**

 * [Blender](https://www.blender.org/) - a very powerful open source 3D modeling, texturing, animations, and general 3D software.
 All my models in the exercises where made in Blender.
 A good place to start is with [Andrew's Donut](https://www.youtube.com/watch?v=TPrnSACiTJ4&list=PLxLGgWrla12dEW5mjO09kR2_TzPqDTXdw).
 New 2.8 version is very similar to all other 3D software.
 I **very strongly** advice you use Blender because it is free and is often much better than paid software
-* [TreeIt](https://www.evolved-software.com/treeit/treeit) - a tree generator with presets that range from cactus to palm trees
+* [TreeIt](https://www.evolved-software.com/treeit/treeit) - a tree generator with presets that range from cacti to palm trees

-Paid
+**Paid**

 * [Cinema 4D](https://www.maxon.net/en-us/products/cinema-4d/overview/) - 59.99USD/month (overpriced and not as good as Blender)

-* [Autodesk Maya](https://www.autodesk.com/products/maya/overview) - 1 620 USD/year (supposedly the industry standard) \* Note I don't know if they have a 3 year free for students like other Autodesk CAD software
+* [Autodesk Maya](https://www.autodesk.com/products/maya/overview) - 1 620 USD/year (supposedly the industry standard)
+  \* Note I don't know if they have a 3 year free for students like other Autodesk CAD software

 * [Houdini](https://www.sidefx.com/products/houdini/) - 199 USD / year

-* [Substance Designer](https://www.substance3d.com/products/substance-designer) - $19.90/month (for **revenue** under \$100k) a node based texture designer. \* Note this might actually be useful, but from my experience, it is not easy to learn and textures can be found online or created with other programs like Adobe Illustrator and converted into normal maps in Blender.
+* [Substance Designer](https://www.substance3d.com/products/substance-designer) - $19.90/month (for **revenue** under \$100k) a node based texture designer

+  \* Note this is a really powerful piece of software, but from my experience, it is not easy to learn and textures can be found online or created with other programs like Adobe Illustrator and converted into normal maps in Blender.

 \* Note don't use CAD software like Fusion 360, Revit, Solidworks etc, because those are for CAD (computer assisted design) and are aimed towards engineers.
 Also, Blender has Architectural Plugin with many of the functionality of Autodesk Revit.

-**Libraries**
+<a name="libraries"></a>

+#### Libraries

 * [Unity Asset Store](https://assetstore.unity.com/3d) - free and paid assets
 * [Free 3D](https://free3d.com/3d-models/unity) - be careful, some items are not for commercial applications

-Textures
+**Textures**

 * [3D Textures](https://3dtextures.me/)
 * [TTextureHaven](https://texturehaven.com/)
 * [CC0 Textures](https://cc0textures.com/)

-**Unity**
+<a name="m_unity"></a>

+#### Unity

 If you have experience with 3D software like Cinema 4D, Blender, or the Autodesk suit, Unity 3D will be very familiar to you.
 If you have not worked in a 3D environment, there is some adjusting.
-Note I will **not** go through the tools (ie rotate, scale, transform) for manipulating 3D bodies because they are the universal shortcuts and effects.
+Note I will **not** go through the tools (ie rotate, scale, transform) for manipulating 3D bodies because they are the universal shortcuts and effects (ie. `w` for move, `e` for rotate, and `r` for scale).

 First off note that you do not need to make all 3D asset body.
 There are many asset stores with free and paid models.
 Usually I will use tons of free assets from the asset package (or go to [asset store](https://assetstore.unity.com/3d)) and if I need something custom, I model it with Blender.
-I recommend learning a 3D software before going into Unity 3D because it can be translated almost directly to Unity with light sources, objects, texture maps, etc. (my recommendation is [Blender Guru](https://www.youtube.com/user/AndrewPPrice)).
+I recommend learning a 3D software before going into Unity 3D because it can be translated almost directly to Unity with light sources, objects, texture maps, etc. (my recommendation is to follow [Blender Guru](https://www.youtube.com/user/AndrewPPrice) on YouTube).

 To import 3D models/bodies, you will have to import it as a fbx file (make sure you export only the things you have selected (the model) and not everything including the camera, lights, etc. or you can choose to not import the camera or lights in Unity)